PX4/PX4-Devguide/en/test_and_ci/integration_testing_mavsdk.md

   -h, --help            show this help message and exit --log-dir LOG_DIR     Directory for log files --speed-factor SPEED_FACTOR
-                        How fast to run the simulation --iterations ITERATIONS
+                        how fast to run the simulation --iterations ITERATIONS
-                        How often to run all tests --abort-early         Abort on first unsuccessful test --gui                 Display gzclient with simulation --model MODEL         Only run tests for one model --case CASE           Only run tests for one case --debugger DEBUGGER   valgrind callgrind gdb lldb --verbose             Enable more verbose output
+                        how often to run all tests --abort-early         abort on first unsuccessful test --gui                 display the visualization for a simulation --model MODEL         only run tests for one model --case CASE           only run tests for one case --debugger DEBUGGER   choice from valgrind, callgrind, gdb, lldb --verbose             enable more verbose output
 ```

 ## Notes on implementation